Sarthak2143/books/README.md

 - `Practical Packet Analysis, 3E: Using Wireshark to Solve Real-World Network Problems`

+- `Mastering Python Networking: Your one-stop solution to using Python for network automation, programmability, and DevOps, 3rd Edition`

+- `Network Programmability and Automation: Skills for the Next-Generation Network Engineer`

+- `Network Warrior: Everything You Need to Know That Wasn't on the CCNA Exam`

+- `Hands-On Network Programming with C: Learn socket programming in C and write secure and optimized network code`

+- `Learn Wireshark: Confidently navigate the Wireshark interface and solve real-world networking problems`

+- `A First Course in Network Science`

 ### Mathematics/Physics

 - `Math for Programmers: 3D graphics, machine learning, and simulations with Python`